symfony/symfony-docs/service_container.rst

 .. sidebar:: Container: Lazy-loaded for speed

-    If the container holds so many useful objects (services), does that mean those objects are instantiated on *every* request?
+    Wait!
+Are all the services (objects) instantiated on *every* request?
 No!
 The container is lazy: it doesn't instantiate a service until (and unless) you ask for it.
 For example, if you never use the ``validator`` service during a request, the container will never instantiate it.

 .. index::
    single: Service Container; Configuring services